mujtbabbas/pos-system/README.md

 - Claiming full ownership of the code is prohibited

 In short, you are free to use the application, but you cannot claim any property on it.

-Any person or company found breaching the license agreement might find a bunch of monkeys at the door ready to destroy their servers.

 ## 🙏 Credits